Sonequa Martin-Green: Television

-After auditioning for the role of Michonne, she read the first three volumes of the graphic novels in preparation for the television series.
+After auditioning for the role of Michonne, she read the first three collected volumes of the comic books in preparation for the television series.
 Knowing they were different, she chose not to continue reading the comic book series to avoid being aware of future storylines that may occur on the television series.
 Martin-Green's performance as Sasha, particularly in the fifth season and seventh season, has received favorable reviews.

 After filming for the third season of The Walking Dead ended, Martin-Green was cast in the second season of Once Upon a Time playing the recurring role of Tamara, a woman determined to rid the world of magic.
 She returned briefly in the third season before returning to her regular role as Sasha on The Walking Dead.
 As of the first episode of sixth season, Martin-Green's name appears in the opening credits.

 In December 2016, her role as the lead actor of Star Trek: Discovery was reported in the trade press and officially confirmed by CBS All Access in April of the following year (after her Walking Dead character featured in her final regular appearance).
-She debuted as First Officer Michael Burnham in "The Vulcan Hello" on September 24, 2017 and has remained the series central character throughout the three seasons aired by 2020.
-Martin-Green's character was described by series co-creater Bryan Fuller as a "lieutenant commander with caveats"... we've seen six series from the captain's point of view," he explained in early press releases for the show.
+She debuted as First Officer Michael Burnham in "The Vulcan Hello" on September 24, 2017 and has remained the series central character throughout the four seasons aired by 2023.
+Martin-Green's character was described by series co-creator Bryan Fuller as a "lieutenant commander with caveats"... we've seen six series from the captain's point of view," he explained in early press releases for the show.
 "To see a character from a [new] perspective on the starship — one who has different dynamic relationships with a captain, with subordinates, it gave us richer context."

 Personal life

 Martin-Green married fellow actor Kenric Green on December 4, 2010.
-On January 10, 2015, Martin-Green gave birth to a boy named Kenric Justin Green II.
+In 2015, Martin-Green gave birth to a boy.
 Martin-Green was pregnant during filming of the fifth season of The Walking Dead, which she covered up by wearing thick layers of clothing and using larger guns.
-On July 19, 2020, she gave birth to a girl named Saraiyah Chaunté Green.
+In 2020, she gave birth to a girl.

 Since April 2016, Martin-Green has been an ambassador for Stand Up to Cancer, encouraging clinical trials, with a special emphasis on outreach in ethnically diverse communities.
 When interviewed by Essence in February 2018, Martin-Green said that her mother had been fighting three types of cancer and one of her half-sisters had breast cancer.